About me

 For many years after that I was just an avid computer user and gamer.

-Ever since, I've been busy learning new technical skills and immersing myself in technology.
-I still have a secret desire to make another demoscene release.
+Ever since that happened, I've continued to keep myself busy learning new skills and immersing myself in technology.

 About this site